yoheimuta/protolint/cmd/protoc-gen-protolint/README.md

 In the downloads section of each release, you can find pre-built binaries in .tar.gz packages.

+### Via Maven Central

+This plugin is also available on Maven Central.
+For details about how to use it, check out the [gradle example](../../_example/gradle).

 ### From Source

 The binary can be installed from source if Go is available.